-Applications for our 2017 intake are now closed.
-We'll be recruiting for our next Assistant Building Surveyor Graduates in the autumn of 2017.

-For more information and all Building Surveying job opportunities - please refer to our careers website:
+We'll be recruiting for our next Assistant Building Surveyor Graduates in January 2018.
+The roles will start in September 2018 and will be based at various locations across the UK.
+For more information and all Building Surveying job opportunities - please refer to our careers website: www.nationaltrustjobs.org.uk/find-your-place/building-surveying If you have any further questions on the role please email Assistantbuildingsurveyors@nationaltrust.org.uk

-www.nationaltrustjobs.org.uk/find-your-place/building-surveying

-If you have any further questions on the role please email Assistantbuildingsurveyors@nationaltrust.org.uk